Getting started for application developers¶

 - An API returning information about alumni students is also to be made available.

-Other exciting third party APIs we know are in progress are APIs for storing preferences for special adaptations for users with disabilities.
+Other third party APIs we know are in progress are APIs for storing preferences for special adaptations for users with disabilities.